ImageOptim/libimagequant/README.md

 ### Compiling on Windows/Visual Studio

+The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler), but Visual Studio 2012 and older are not up to date with the 1999 C standard.
+Use Visual Studio **2015** and the [MSVC-compatible branch of the library](https://github.com/ImageOptim/libimagequant/tree/msvc).

-To build on Windows simple install CMake and use it to generate makefile base on your system.
+To build on Windows, install CMake and use it to generate a makefile/project for your build system.

 Build instructions